ascott1/ethical-web-dev/web-apps-privacy-security/03-https.md

 ### Other Certificate Options

 Though Let's Encrypt is a fantastic and recommended option, it may not be the right one for you or your organization.
-If you are using Amazon Web Services' CloudFront or , they now offer [free TLS certificates](https://aws.amazon.com/certificate-manager) that are very easy to set up and deploy.
+If you are using Amazon Web Services, they now offer [free TLS certificates](https://aws.amazon.com/certificate-manager) that are very easy to set up and deploy.
 I have used this service and it is a great and simple option.
 Another option, [SSLMate](https://sslmate.com/), works similarly to Let's Encrypt by automating certificates, but is not free.

 For some it may also be preferable to go the traditional route of purchasing the certificate from a Certificate Authority (CA) and uploading it to the server.
 Common TLS CA's are [Verisign](https://www.verisign.com/), [Thawte](https://www.thawte.com/), and [RapidSSL](https://www.rapidssl.com/).